arviz-devs/GSoD/2022/project_idea.md

 anything about Bayesian modeling is also a fool's errand.
 Any modeling without visualization, diagnostics and model checking is doomed from the start.
-We need to teach all these skills at the same time in an organized and coherent manner.
+**We need to teach all these skills at the same time in an organized and coherent manner**.

 In fact, this is already what is happening.
 For several years now, all books in Bayesian modeling uses and explain computational tools,